hyoyou/minion-reach-client/README.md

 <hr />

-_This is a word guessing game created with React.js and Ruby on Rails and has been tested on a Google Chrome browser_
+_This is a word guessing game created with React.js and Ruby on Rails and has been tested on a Google Chrome browser.
+This game is experienced best at or above a width of 1000px_

 ## Demo